Transparent. Future-proof. Compliant.

 • Developing ambitious, science-based climate targets (Science Based Targets) with clear time horizons and milestones

-• Implementing a robust data collection and validation system for climate-related metrics
+• Implementing a solid data collection and validation system for climate-related metrics

 • Regular reporting on progress towards set targets, including analysis of deviations and corrective measures